released-info/blog/_posts/2023-01-10-Apache-Solr.md

 ## Features

-Apache Solr offers a number of powerful features, including:
+Apache Solr offers a variety of features for developers, including:

-- Full-text search capabilities
+* Full-text search
-- Faceted search
+* Faceted search
+* Spell checking
+* Query autocomplete
-- Geospatial search
+* Geospatial search
-- Advanced search algorithms
-- High performance scalability
-- Fault tolerance
+* Relevancy tuning
+* Highlighting
+*
 ## Usage Examples

 Apache Solr is used in many different types of applications, from e-commerce sites to knowledge bases and more.
 Some common use cases include: